marolAI/seams-workshop.github.io/_practical/01_design.md

 input
-   display a message asking user to upload a picture get the picture display a message with probable crop dimensions get the with and length of the desired cell display a message to confirm the crop by dimensions supplied by the keyboard get dimensions
+   display a message asking user to upload a picture get the picture display a message with probable crop dimensions based on the size of the cell get dimensions supplied from the Keyboard display a message to confirm the crop by dimensions supplied by the keyboard get dimensions

 processing
-   calculate the difference between the actual image and the cell to be populated to make the best fit without adjustments the neighboring cells.
+   calculate the difference between the actual image and the cell to be populated to make the best fit without adjustments on the the neighboring cells.

 output
-   display the cell with the picture
+   display the cell with the picture/ uploaded

 ```
 ### Project Design: Helps us to align and mobilise resources